 When your thesis or dissertation is complete and revisions have been made to the document, you will need to convert your word processing document to Adobe’s Portable Document Format (PDF) in order to submit your file electronically to the University of Pittsburgh’s institutional repository, D-Scholarship@Pitt, at http://d-scholarship.pitt.edu/.
 It is your responsibility as the author to completely review the PDF document for conversion accuracy, and to adhere to requirements for the electronic version.
 Refer to the ETD Format Guidelines Manual for details on PDF requirements.

 PDF is the cross-platform standard for electronic document distribution.
 PDF is a universal file format that preserves fonts, formatting, graphics, and color of any source document, regardless of the application and platform used to create it.
-You can convert any document to PDF using Adobe Acrobat software or some other service or third party application that can generate PDF files.
-Adobe Acrobat will provide the best results and greatest capabilities for converting your documents.
+You can convert any document to PDF using either Word's save as command or via Adobe Acrobat software.
 You can view and print PDF files using the Adobe Acrobat Reader or a Web Browser that has the Adobe Acrobat Reader plug-in.
 Please refer to Pitt IT's software for students for pricing and availability (https://www.technology.pitt.edu/software/student).
 It should be noted that the Mac versions of Word do not fully integrate the PDFMaker functionality and you may need to locate a PC to do the final conversion.

 ETD Template v1.9 and later versions